-The requirements for the English major are as follows:
+Requirements for the English major are as follows:

 - 1) Prerequisites for the English major are English 75, 80, 105, and 106.
-Six of these hours will satisfy the General Education Humanities requirements for the Bachelor of Arts degree. - 2) Twenty-four hours of English course work at the 200 and 300 level, including English 202, "Critical Approaches to Literature," and English 350, "Texts and Contexts."
+Six of these hours will also satisfy the General Education Humanities requirements for the Bachelor of Arts degree. - 2) Eighteen hours of course work at the 200 or 300 level in English and American literature, including two courses in English Literature before 1800; one course in English Literature after 1800; one other English Literature; and two American Literature courses.